Turquoise blue or light emerald green, whatever the exact color is, it captivates me.

 I Want to Indulge in That Emerald Water

-Well, it looks like everywhere you go in Florida, there is that beautiful hue of water.
+Well, it looks like everywhere you go in Florida, there is that beautiful hue of the water.

 I just want to park myself on a beach on Shell Island and look at that color forever.
 This is an area that mainly locals go to, which attracts me.
 I’m looking to stay off the beaten track and away from crowds if I can help it.
 Check it out this video, there is nobody there!
 I would have never imagined.